 MODERN SLAVERY STATEMENT

-Modern Slavery Statement made on behalf of Tindall Riley & Co Limited (TRC) and its subsidiaries (together “Tindall Riley”).
+Modern Slavery Statement made on behalf of Tindall Riley & Co Limited, including its trading names, “Wren Managers” and “Griffin Managers” and subsidiaries (together “Tindall Riley”).

 STATEMENT BY THE CHAIRMAN OF TRC, ENDORSED BY TRC’S BOARD

-TRC manages three Mutual Insurance Associations.
-Given the nature of our business, it is considered that there is minimal risk, either within TRC, Tindall Riley or the limited supply chains which support our business activities, that we are in any way involved, or complicit, in slavery or human trafficking.
+Tindall Riley manages three Mutual Insurance Associations.
+Given the nature of our business, it is considered that there is minimal risk, either within Tindall Riley or its limited supply chains which support our business activities, that we are in any way involved, or complicit, in slavery or human trafficking.

-Furthermore, TRC and Tindall Riley expect a high level of conduct from those companies with which we do business.
+Furthermore, Tindall Riley expects a high level of conduct from those companies with which we do business.
 It is our aim to ensure, as far as we can, that any third-party suppliers, correspondents or other third parties with whom we work operate in accordance with the same high standards that we embrace with regard to their own employees and supply chains.

 OUR SUPPLY CHAINS

-TRC’s and Tindall Riley’s supply chains are limited.
-We offer insurance mediation solutions and are accountable to our regulators in the UK (the Financial Conduct Authority), in Luxembourg (the Commissariat Aux Assurances), in Hong Kong (the Insurance Authority), in Singapore (the Monetary Authority of Singapore), in Japan, (the Financial Services Agency) and in Denmark (the Danish Financial Supervisory Authority).
+Tindall Riley’s supply chains are limited.
+We offer insurance mediation solutions and are accountable to our regulators in the UK (the Financial Conduct Authority), in Luxembourg (the Commissariat Aux Assurances), in Hong Kong (the Insurance Authority), in Singapore (the Monetary Authority of Singapore), in Japan, (the Financial Services Agency) in Denmark (the Danish Financial Supervisory Authority) and in the United States (New York State).

 We use routine services for the maintenance and support of our worldwide premises operations, e.g. support staff for office maintenance or communications infrastructure.
 We do not act as a producer, manufacturer or retailer of physical goods and have no supply chain in relation to such activities.